The Benefits of Care Continuum when Choosing a Seattle Retirement Community

 What is a Continuum of Care?

 A continuum of care refers to a spectrum of care services offered to residents within a retirement community.
 A continuum affords independent living residents’ access to the appropriate type of care if and when their care needs increase.
-The purpose of the continuum is to provide a comprehensive, integrated and single-site system that promotes wellness, independence and quality of life.
+The purpose of the continuum is to provide an integrated living situation that promotes wellness, independence and quality of life.

 Independent living